Anurag-30/jenkins/vars/README.md

 # Scenario 1

-We live in a world where micro-services are actively takin
+We live in a world where micro-services are actively replacing monolithic applications